aidanlenahan/codes/README.md

 | `FAMILY_EMAIL_4`   | (optional)                          | Recipient 4                                 |

 > More recipients can be added.
 Make sure you add additional variables to the yml and python files and add the corresponding emails in Github Secrets.
-> ⚠️⚠️**DO NOT STORE EMAILS OR PASSWORDS IN YML PLAINTEXT.
-USE [GITHUB SECRETS](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) TO STORE.**⚠️⚠️
+> ⚠️**DO NOT STORE EMAILS OR PASSWORDS IN YML PLAINTEXT.
+USE [GITHUB SECRETS](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) TO STORE.**
 > ⚠️ If you're using Gmail:
 > You **must** [enable App Passwords](https://support.google.com/accounts/answer/185833) (2FA required).